LillianHo5/pdf-chatbot/README.md

 # PDF Chatbot

-The **PDF-Chatbot** is an AI-powered application that allows users to interact with PDF documents using natural language.
+**PDF Chatbot** is an AI-powered application that allows users to interact with PDF documents using natural language.
 It uses a Retrieval-Augmented Generation (RAG) pipeline built with [LangChain](https://www.langchain.com/) and integrates local LLMs via [Ollama](https://ollama.com/).

 This project was made for learning purposes and to get familiar with concepts such as chunking, embeddings, vector search and RAG.